DanRotaru/Minifier-JS-CSS/README.md

 ## Description
 With this plugin, you can minify you js's and css's via PHP providing input and output path's.
-Also you can minify and unite all your code in one file.
+Also you can minify and merge all your code in one file.
 This scripts are using Andy Chilton API's.

 ## Setup